pnedev/nppgtags/README.md

 This is GUI frontend to GNU Global source code tagging system (GTags) for Notepad++.
 You'll need GTags binaries for Win32 to use this plugin.
+Those are supplied with the plugin binary for convenience.
-You can download them from GNU Global official website: http://www.gnu.org/software/global/global.html
+You can also download them from GNU Global official website: http://www.gnu.org/software/global/global.html

 Put GTags Win32 binaries in folder named 'NppGTags'.